AbinJohn1632/AI_project/README.md

 # AI_project
-this is a project i did during a course, it a mask detection model that utilizes OpenCV (i have not uploaded the dataset that I have used....
+this is a project i did during a course, it is a mask detection model that utilizes OpenCV (i have not uploaded the dataset that I have used....)